wilmer88/buddyboy/README.md

  # buddyboy
 > What is it?
 > - Buddy boy is code name for fight predictor.
-Prompts user for both, red corner and blue corners: vegas odds, carrier wins and losses based on the data given calculates the winner of the fight.
+Prompts user for both, red corner and blue corners: vegas odds, career wins and losses based on the data given calculates the winner of the fight.

 ---